Teen made 911 report that preceded his death, investigators say

 Ashland County Sheriff's Deputy Brock Mrdjenovich fatally shot 14-year-old Jason Ike Pero after receiving a report that a male was walking down the street with a knife in Odanah, Wisconsin, about a 4-hour drive northeast of Minneapolis.

-Odanah hosts the administrative offices for the Bad River Band Of Lake Superior Tribe of Chippewa Indians, of which Pero was a member.
+Odanah hosts the administrative offices for the Bad River Band Of Lake Superior Tribe of Chippewa Indians, of which Jason was a member.

 "Pero approached Deputy Mrdjenovich with a large butcher knife and he refused numerous commands to drop the weapon," said a report from the Wisconsin Department of Justice.
 "On two occasions, Pero lunged at the deputy while the deputy was attempting to retreat.
 Deputy Mrdjenovich fired his service weapon at Pero, striking him twice."